Med Jets Flight 056: Accident

 The aircraft descended at a rate of around 11,000 ft/min.
-A doorbell camera filmed the airplane falling out of the sky, producing a large explosion with heavy plumes of smoke after hitting the ground.
-WTXF-TV coverage showed a large debris field and several fires.
+A doorbell camera filmed the airplane in a steep dive out of the cloud base, before hitting the ground.
+A bright flash and large fireball was immediately observed rising behind a row of homes as the aircraft disintegrated and the fuel ignited.
+WTXF-TV coverage showed a large debris field and several secondary fires.

 The crash was the second fatal accident involving Jet Rescue in 15 months, following a November 2023 runway excursion at Cuernavaca Airport in Mexico that killed four people.

+The crash was the first of two fatal Mexican medevac flights in 2025, the other crashing in December on approach to Scholes International Airport at Galveston.

 Victims

 On February 4, Jet Rescue Air Ambulance released the names of the crew and passengers aboard the flight: captain Alan Alejandro Montoya Perales, co-pilot Josué de Jesús Juárez Juárez, Dr. Raúl Meza Arredondo, paramedic Rodrigo López Padilla, pediatric patient Valentina Guzmán Murillo and her mother Lizeth Murillo Ozuna.

 One person in a car was killed.
 The crash destroyed four homes and damaged 17 others along with several businesses, and ignited several homes and businesses in the Roosevelt Mall area, and vehicles.
 The fire spread to nearby row homes.
 Twenty-four people on the ground were injured, at least three of them critically.
 One later died of her injuries on April 27.

 A university hospital admitted six victims on the ground, three of whom were treated and released on the same day.
 Another two were discharged later, while a second hospital admitted 15 people (12 released).
 The injured included a person eating in a diner who was struck in the head by crash debris that hurtled through a window.